 It might be easier for you to fill it out on paper first.
 But to enter the contest, leave a comment looking something similar to this.

-For the sake of the tie breaker, DO NOT pick a number already chosen by someone else.
-Even if your teams do not make it to the finals, the tiebreaker will still apply to you in the event of a tie.
+For the sake of the tie breaker, do not pick a number already chosen by someone else.
+Even if your teams don't make it to the finals, the tiebreaker will still apply to you in the event of a tie.

-The CWS begins at 3:00 PM, eastern, on Saturday, June 17.
+The CWS begins at 5:00 PM, eastern, on Friday, June 15.
 So, all entries must be in by that point.
 If you have any questions at all, feel free to email me at zman40 at hotmail dot com.
 Or, just ask in the comments.
+Good luck!